-- 1. Describe how to be a professional early childhood educator, including ethics, integrity, communication skills, policies, regulations, and routines of the early childhood setting and supervising college program. - 2.
-Explore the developmental stages of children from three to five years of age and the developmentally appropriate preschool learning environment, guidance, and interactions. - 3.
-Describe and utilize the various methods of observation and the guidelines associated with each method to use with children from three to five years of age. - 4.
-Develop and implement appropriate curriculum plans and supervisory skills for children from three to five years of age including considerations for adaptations for children with special needs, and to ensure each child's health, safety, and overall well-being. - 5.
+- 1. Describe how to be a reliable early childhood caregiver and educator, including ethics, integrity, communication skills, polices, regulations and routine of the early childhood setting and supervising college program. - 2.
+Explore the developmental stages of developmentally appropriate learning environment, and guidance/interaction techniques for school age children's learning. - 3.
+Describe and utilize, implement, and analyze the various methods of observation and the guidelines associated with each method, to use with school age children. - 4.
+Apply early childhood supervisory skills in a manner that ensures the children's health, safety, and overall well-being. - 5.
+Demonstrate, develop, implement, and apply appropriate curriculum plans, including the ability to support and facilitate the caregiver/teacher's curriculum to assist in the early childhood practicum setting. - 6.
 Develop an awareness for and appreciation of individual likenesses and differences among children, families, and colleagues.